Ghosts Film and Elden Ring Adaptation Among Major UK Productions Shooting This Spring

 "Ghosts: The Possession of Button House," the film adaptation of the hugely popular BBC sitcom, is currently shooting in Surrey.
 Directed by Simon Hynd and produced by Monumental Pictures, the film stars the original cast including Charlotte Ritchie, Kiell Smith-Bynoe, and Matthew Baynton, delighting fans who have been eagerly awaiting the big-screen outing for the beloved characters.

-Meanwhile, the Elden Ring adaptation β directed by Alex Garland and produced by A24 and DNA Films β is shooting across England and Scotland.
-The film stars Kit Connor, Cailee Spaeny, and Ben Whishaw, and is one of the most anticipated video game adaptations in years.
-Garland's involvement has generated significant excitement among both gaming and film audiences.
+Meanwhile, the Elden Ring adaptation — directed by Alex Garland and produced by A24 and DNA Films — is shooting across England and Scotland with a budget of over $100 million.
+The film stars Kit Connor, Cailee Spaeny, and Ben Whishaw, and is scheduled for release in March 2028.
+Garland's involvement has generated significant excitement among both gaming and film audiences, with the director's previous work on Ex Machina and 28 Days Later establishing him as one of the most distinctive voices in British genre filmmaking.
+The Elden Ring adaptation is one of the most anticipated video game-to-film projects in years.

 Other notable productions currently underway include the fifth series of Bridgerton shooting in London, the third series of Wednesday shooting in Ireland, and the Sam Mendes-directed Beatles four-film event shooting in London and Liverpool.
 Anthony Hopkins is also filming a new project in the UK, described as turning a town into a "Hollywood scene."